LeoPlatform/rstreams/content/rstreams-botmon/versions/_index-1.1.en.md

   render:
     fileName: "_index"
     language: "en"
+_build:
+  render: "always"
+  list: "never"
 ---

 RStreams includes a web site called Botmon that provides real time monitoring, data visualization, tracing and debugging.
-Botmon is critical for the operability and usability of RStreams as a whole.
-Botmon provides a visual representation of each bot or queue in the directed graph of streams that is the RStreams Bus instance it is pointing at.
+Botmon is critical for the operability and usability of RStreams as a whole.<ins class="tooltip"> Botmon provides a visual representation of each bot or queue in the directed graph of streams that is the RStreams Bus instance it is pointing at.<span class="top">Added</span></ins>